Telegram Stars Withdrawal: How to Cash Out

 • Star Subscriptions — fans pay a recurring monthly Star fee to access your channel.

-For a full breakdown of earning methods, see our guide to Telegram Stars earnings and strategy.
+For a full breakdown of earning strategies and payout rates across all four methods, see our Telegram Stars creator guide.

-How Much Are Telegram Stars Worth — The Real Math?
+How Much Are Telegram Stars Worth at Different Balances?

-Creators earn approximately $0.013 per Telegram Star received.
-The platform conversion is fixed at 200 Stars = 1 TON, meaning the dollar value of your Stars balance moves with the TON/USD price.
-At the current rate, 1,000 Stars equals roughly $13.
-At scale — 100,000 Stars — that’s $1,300.
+Creators earn approximately $0.013 per Telegram Star received on mobile.
+The platform conversion runs at 200 Stars = 1 TON, so the dollar value of your balance moves with the TON/USD price.
+At current rates, 1,000 Stars equals roughly $13.
+At 100,000 Stars, that is $1,300 before exchange fees.

 The earnings math at different creator scales: